gazebosim/gz-sim/doc/distributed_simulation.md

               executing physics and sensor simulation.
 Results are reported back to the Primary.

-The distribution utilizes the concept of performers in order to set where physics simulation will occur.
-A performer is an additional annotation in the sdf file which marks each model which will be a performer.
+The distribution of simulation work utilizes the concept of performers in order to set where physics simulation will occur.
+A performer is an additional annotation in an SDF file which marks each model that will be a performer.
 Performers are allocated to secondaries using a round-robin fashion.
 If there are more performers than secondaries, multiple performers will be allocated to each secondary.

 ## Assumptions